The power of women

 There will be spoilers.
 If you haven’t seen Black Panther, stop doing what you’re doing right now, buy tickets, and go see it.

-In Black Panther, one of the clearest and most undeniable themes is of the power of women.
+In Black Panther, one of the clearest and most undeniable themes is the power of women.
 As I talked about vaguely before, the Black Culture in America, and I assume many cultures in Africa, is matriarchal.
 This was so clear and so apparent in this movie.
 Interestingly enough, even as I watched it, understood, and felt the same way, it felt odd at the same time.
-To me that shows that it’s unfamiliar for me to see a matriarchal structure on screen.
+That shows that it’s unfamiliar for me to see a matriarchal structure on screen.
 Because most movies are based around white Americans, the system typically portrayed in movies patriarchal: the things that happened in this movie would have never happened in a standard American film.

 We spend most of our time with the general, who we see is confident and strong, loyal to the death, proud of her heritage, and can give a good joke.
 We also notice that she doesn’t hesitate for what she believes is right, can be a bit rash, and always has her heart in the right place.
-Okoye is No Nonsense, big-hearted, committed and loves deeply.
-Her Army is a royal army: they protect their King and their people.
-Throughout the film, Okoye is often seen giving T’Challa advice.
+Okoye is No-Nonsense, big-hearted, committed, and loves deeply.
+Her army is a royal army: they protect their King and their people.
+Okoye often gives T’Challa advice throughout the film.
 She protects him and ultimately it’s her steadfast loyalty to the crown, even in the face of having to kill her own beloved, that stops the bloodshed during the main fight.

 In this movie, women are warriors in every tribe.
-They are elders in tribes and hold positions of power; they tend to one of the most mystical portions of their culture; they are not only the caretakers of their community, but they hold such strong leadership roles.
+They are elders in tribes and hold positions of power.
+They tend to one of the most mystical portions of their culture and they are not only the caretakers of their community but they also have incredibly strong leadership roles.